MarianoMolina/project_alice/README.md

 ## Setup and Installation

 1. Ensure you have Docker installed on your system.
 On Windows, it comes with docker-compose, but [check if you have it installed](https://stackoverflow.com/questions/72928891/how-can-i-check-if-docker-compose-plugin-is-installed).
-Otherwise (if in Linux), [install it](https://docs.docker.com/compose/install/linux/)
+Otherwise (if in Linux), [install it](https://docs.docker.com/compose/install/linux/).
+If for whatever reason the starting script doesn't start Docker (can't find it), all you need to do is have the Docker Daemon running, for which all you need to do is open your Docker app.

 2. (Optional) Install LM Studio if you plan to use local models.